Khusrau Mirza

 Khusrau Mirza (16 August 1587 - 26 January 1622) was the eldest son of the Mughal Emperor Jahangir and his first wife, Shah Begum.
 Being Jahangir's eldest son, he was the heir-apparent to his father but Jahangir favoured his son Khurram Mirza (the future emperor Shah Jahan) as he held an animosity against Khusrau.

 Beloved by his grandfather, the emperor Akbar, Khusrau Mirza came to be considered a candidate to succeed Akbar over his dissolute and choleric father, gathering a court faction which included his father-in-law Mirza Aziz Koka and his maternal uncle Raja Man Singh.
 After Jahangir's ascent to the Mughal throne in 1605, growing tensions would cause Khusrau to rebel in April 1606.
 Rapidly defeated, Khusrau was blinded and imprisoned until 1619.
-In 1620, Khusrau was sent on a mission to Deccan with his brother Shah Jahan.
+In 1620, Khusrau was sent on a mission to Deccan with his brother, the future Shah Jahan.
 He died at Burhanpur, on the 26 of January 1622: historians generally believe that he was killed by order of his brother.

 Early life

 Khusrau was born in Lahore on August 16, 1587, as the eldest son and second child of Jahangir.
 His mother, Man Bai, was the daughter of Raja Bhagwant Das of Amber, India (modern-day Jaipur), head of the Kachhwaha clan and was the chief wife of his father.
 She was the niece of her mother-in-law, Mariam-uz-Zamani, and thus the maternal cousin of her husband.
 On account of Khusrau's birth, Prince Salim (later known as Emperor Jahangir) honoured his wife Man Bai with the title of Shah Begum.

 His mother was highly devoted to her husband and sided with him over her son when the latter plotted to overthrow his father.
 She continuously advised Khusrau to be sincere with his father.
-She committed suicide on May 5, 1605, by consuming opium when the hostility between the father and the son seemingly would not subside and the chances of their reconciliation faded.
+She killed herself on May 5, 1605, by consuming opium when the hostility between the father and the son seemingly would not subside and the chances of their reconciliation faded.
 He was extremely loved by his grandfather Akbar, whom Khusrau would call "Shahi Baba" (royal father), and his father Salim as "Shahi Bhai" (royal elder brother).